2ayush2/.NET-LAB/README.md

    dotnet --version

-# .Navigate to your desired directory and create a new project:
+## 2 .Navigate to your desired directory and create a new project:

 dotnet new console -n MyFolder
  cd MyFolder

- # .Build and Run the Project:
+ ## 3 .Build and Run the Project:

  dotnet build
-                                                  ----------------- ( code . ) command directy open the myFolder in the vscode
+[ code . ] command directy open the myFolder in the vscode dotnet run
- dotnet run

  # .to run in vs code

- # . add path temporarly
+ ## . add path temporarly in vs code terminal
  $env:PATH += ";C:\Program Files\dotnet"
  Check Dotnet Version:
  dotnet --version

-anddd can do all above steps
+ ### .
+Do steps 2 and 3 except [code .] command